openshift/external-dns-operator/README.md

    kubectl apply -f config/rbac/extra-roles.yaml
    ```

-3. Run the following command to deploy the `ExternalDNS` Operator:
+3. You may need to link the registry secret to `external-dns-operator` service account if the image is not public ([Doc link](https://docs.openshift.com/container-platform/4.10/openshift_images/managing_images/using-image-pull-secrets.html#images-allow-pods-to-reference-images-from-secure-registries_using-image-pull-secrets)):

+    a.
+Create a secret with authentication details of your image registry:
     ```sh
+    oc -n external-dns-operator create secret generic extdns-pull-secret  --type=kubernetes.io/dockercfg  --from-file=.dockercfg=${XDG_RUNTIME_DIR}/containers/auth.json
+    ```
+    b.
+Link the secret to `external-dns-operator` service account:
+    ```sh
+    oc -n external-dns-operator secrets link external-dns-operator extdns-pull-secret --for=pull
+    ````

+4. Run the following command to deploy the `ExternalDNS` Operator:
+    ```sh
     make deploy
     ```

-4. The previous step deploys the validation webhook, which requires TLS authentication for the webhook server.
+5. The previous step deploys the validation webhook, which requires TLS authentication for the webhook server.
 The
    manifests deployed through the `make deploy` command do not contain a valid certificate and key.
 You must provision a valid certificate and key through other tools.
    You can use a convenience script, `hack/generate-certs.sh` to generate the certificate bundle and patch the validation webhook config.
    _Important_: Do not use the hack/generate-certs.sh script in a production environment.